As the world faces an array of natural and man-made disasters, the needs of vulnerable populations are evolving. We are also changing.

 - Family factors such as a strong bond with the primary caregiver, the mental health of the mother, availability of other family caregivers, and;

-- Community level factors such as social support, value of altruism and responsibility to care for others.
+- Community-level factors such as social support, the value of altruism and responsibility to care for others.

 Our child-focused disaster management will continue to give priority to children, especially the poorest and most vulnerable, and empower them (together with their families and communities) to improve their well-being.
 We see the child not in isolation, but as part of a family and a community.
 The quality of these relationships is very important for the resilience and well-being of children.